fisherhuang/gulp-less-dynamic-parentclass/README.md

 # gulp-less-dynamic-parentclass
-dynamic parent class name for less
-# gulp-less-dynamic-parentclass
-dynamic variables for less
+dynamic parentclass for less

-we can use this package to dynamic add less parentclass
+we cae use this package to dynamic add less parentclass

 var dynamicParentCls = require('gulp-less-dynamic-parentclass');